 The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard that provides a baseline of technical and operational requirements designated to protect payment data and reduce credit card fraud.
 PCI DSS is intended for all entities that store, process, or transmit cardholder data (CHD) and/or sensitive authentication data (SAD).

 The new version of the standard was released on March 31, 2022.
 Changes from the previous version 3.2.1 include:

 Details about the updates can be found in the PCI DSS v4.0 Summary of Changes document on the PCI SSC website.

-Thales can help organizations working with cardholder data achieve compliance with several PCI DSS 3.2.1 requirements, including:
+Thales can help organizations working with cardholder data achieve compliance with several PCI DSS 4.0 requirements, including:

-Thales offers comprehensive PCI DSS compliance software solutions that help organizations address the six core principles of PCI DSS:
+Thales offers comprehensive PCI DSS compliance software solutions that help organizations address the core principles of PCI DSS:

-Perhaps the most comprehensive data privacy standard to date, GDPR affects any organisation that processes the personal data of EU citizens - regardless of where the organisation is headquartered.
+Perhaps the most comprehensive data privacy standard to date, GDPR affects any organization that processes the personal data of EU citizens - regardless of where the organization is headquartered.

-Any organisation that plays a role in processing credit and debit card payments must comply with the strict PCI DSS compliance requirements for the processing, storage and transmission of account data.
+Any organization that plays a role in processing credit and debit card payments must comply with the strict PCI DSS compliance requirements for the processing, storage and transmission of account data.

 Data breach notification requirements following loss of personal information have been enacted by nations around the globe.
-They vary by jurisdiction but almost universally include a “safe harbour” clause.
+They vary by jurisdiction but almost universally include a “safe harbor” clause.